etlegacy/etlegacy-docs/hudeditor.rst

 	- Delete : Delete the selected HUD from `hud.dat` file.
 The selected HUD will change to the default one ``(0: ETmain)``
 	- Reset component : Reset **ALL** settings from the selected component to the default values from HUD ``(0: ETmain)``
 	- Name : HUD name which can be used to select HUD with ``cg_altHud`` cvar from the name
-        - Parent : HUD parent name used for default value for components.
+        - Parent : HUD parent name used to default value components.
 If No parent is selected, the saved HUD will copy all the comps values in the HUD file.
 The HUD become standalone.
 * Position & Size, to modify component position and size according 4 values:
-	- X : abscissa coordinate
+	- X : Abscissa coordinate
-	- Y : ordinate coordinate
+	- Y : Ordinate coordinate
 	- W : Width
 	- H : Height
 * Text, to modify font size and style